 See our Guide To Wedding Save The Dates

 While you probably have been researching and selecting important vendors throughout this whole process, here’s the point in your online wedding planning journey where you need to shore up your vendor list.

 - Head to Zola’s vendor directory to search for all the key professionals who will actually pull off this incredible soirée you’re planning.
 Search by vendor type, then browse through the vendor listings to find images, package descriptions, pricing info, reviews, and real wedding examples (when available).
 In general order of importance/urgency, here are the kinds of vendors you should be researching and booking:

 - Inquire with vendors about pricing and availability on your wedding date.

 - Meet in person with your favorite vendors that meet your criteria and seem like a good fit.

 - Secure their services by signing contracts and paying deposits when required.

 At this point, invitations should be mailed to all the same individuals who received a save the date card.
 If you opted for Zola wedding invitations, this to-do list item is simple.

-- Select your invitation design (which you can match to your save the date) and customize your wording, paper type, and colors.
+- Select your invitation design (which you can match to your other wedding stationery) and customize your wording, paper type, and colors.